NHSDigital/electronic-prescription-service-api/tests/e2e/docs/AddingExamples.md

 The smoke test description is built up from the directory and the filename so tests can be renamed by changing the folder structure

-Make sure if you're adding/changing directories that they are added to `pactGroups` in `tests/e2e/pact/resources/common.ts`
+Make sure if you're adding/changing directories that they are present in `pactGroups` in `tests/e2e/pact/resources/common.ts`